 Propose the burn in AMS by 1200 MDT the day prior to ignition.

 The morning of ignition, check for local restrictions map.
 Visit: http://www2.deq.idaho.gov/air/AQIPublic/Map/OutdoorBurn

 Follow the Outdoor Burning Condition for required burn approval

 Green Condition = Burning Unrestricted

-Yellow Condition = Burning is restricted by local ordinances or agreements or Fire Safety Restrictions in and around this location.
-Call your local Idaho DEQ Office if you would like to discuss options/exceptions.
+Yellow Condition = This usually denotes poor atmospheric conditions exist and open burning should be delayed.
+Burning may also be restricted by local ordinances or agreements in and around this location.
+Call Sally Hunter at 208-373-0181 or your local Idaho DEQ Office if you would like to discuss options/exceptions to burn under “yellow”.

 Red Condition = No Burning Per State Rule or No burning per a local ordinance triggered by DEQ forecast or measured air quality data.

 To assist in planning burners can check the air quality forecast for your area for the following day to see if air quality forecast may restrict burning here: http://www2.deq.idaho.gov/air/AQIPublic/Forecast?siteId=1